-STRATCO stands at the leading edge of lubricating grease, asphalt roofing processes, and mixing technologies.
+STRATCO stands at the leading edge of lubricating grease, asphalt roofing mixing technologies.
 An Engineering firm that designs and manufactures equipment for various petrochemical processes and continues with the commitment to research and development improving existing mixing, reacting, and blending technologies.

 STRATCO is actively expanding through its entrepreneurial arm, staffed with both market development and engineering expertise as a leading designer of quality processes in the chemical and petrochemical industries.Learn more